lrmendess/open-source-datalake/README.md

 Below we have a step-by-step guide on how to perform the services available in the project.

 ### Environment variables

-Copy the `.env.default` file to `.env` and fill in the blank variables (in general, they are just credentials for some services).
+Copy the `.env.default` file to `.env` and fill in the blank variables.
 - POSTGRES_USER
 - POSTGRES_PASSWORD
 - MINIO_ROOT_USER
 - MINIO_ROOT_PASSWORD (requires a moderate password)

 ### Common services
 Create a network named datalake-network (only on first run).

 ```bash
 docker network create datalake-network
 ```

-Initialize all cluster services.
+Initialize all cluster services (This step may take a while to complete on the first run).

 ``` bash
 docker compose up -d [--scale trino-worker=<num>] [--scale spark-worker=<num>]